the-aerospace-corporation/brainblocks/README.md

 ## Introduction

 BrainBlocks is a framework developed by [The Aerospace Corporation](http://aerospace.org) for building scalable Machine Learning (ML) applications using principles derived from theories about the brain.
-It leverages the properties of binary representations, vectors of 1s and 0s, to form a "cortial language" where hierarchies of blocks can share information with one another using a universal communication standard.
+It leverages the properties of binary representations, vectors of 1s and 0s, to form a "cortical language" where hierarchies of blocks can share information with one another using a universal communication standard.
 The design of BrainBlocks represents the practical experience gained from solving machine learning problems using a [Hierarchical Temporal Memory](https://numenta.com/assets/pdf/biological-and-machine-intelligence/BAMI-Complete.pdf) (HTM) like approach.

 BrainBlocks is a Python 3 library wrapped around a single-thread C++ backend.
 Earlier versions were GPU or FPGA accelerated, and we plan to return parallelization to BrainBlocks.